When To Call The Surgeon

 Diverticulitis… Time To Call The Surgeon?

 Diverticulitis results from a microperforation of a diverticulum and most commonly occurs in the sigmoid colon.
 Increased intraluminal pressure or local trauma due to inspissated stool leads to erosion of the diverticulum.
 This may cause inflammation and necrosis of the diverticular mucosa, resulting in perforation.
 Typically, the microperforation is rapidly walled off by the pericolic fat or is contained within the colonic mesentery.
-A perforation not adequately contained may result in a free, intraabdominal perforation and diffuse peritonitis.
+More significant perforation, or perforation not adequately contained may result in free, intraabdominal perforation and diffuse peritonitis.
 The ingestion of seeds or nuts does not lead to the development of diverticular inflammation.

 Seventy five per cent of initial episodes of diverticulitis are uncomplicated, presenting with the triad of left lower quadrant tenderness, fever and leukocytosis.
 CT scanning is the preferred confirmatory diagnostic test and can identify free air, phlegmon, abscess or the presence of fistulae.
 Eighty five per cent of patients will respond to medical therapy with intravenous hydration, intravenous antibiotics and bowel rest.
 A subset of patients with minimal pain and no systemic signs of sepsis may be treated on an outpatient basis with oral antibiotics and a clear liquid diet.
 All patients should have a colonoscopy or a contrast enema study performed 6 weeks following resolution of symptoms to rule out other pathology.
 Colonic obstruction and gastrointesitnal bleeding are exceedingly rare findings and other pathology such as cancer, colonic ischemia or inflammatory bowel disease must be considered.

-With each recurrence, the response rate to medical therapy decreases.
+With each recurrence, response rate to medical therapy decreases, with only six per cent of patients responding to medical therapy after the third episode.
 After a second episode, most patients will develop persistent symptoms and fifty per cent can experience complications.
-After a third episode, only six percent of patients will respond to medical therapy.
 Therefore, in patients with more than two documented episodes of uncomplicated diverticulitis, elective sigmoid resection should be considered.
 Operative treatment can usually be performed laparoscopically, a with low morbidity and mortality rate, less postoperative discomfort and a quicker return to the activities of daily living.
 While the distal margin of resection is always at the top of rectum where no diverticula form, the proximal margin need only include the area of thickened colon, even in the presence of pandiverticulosis.
-Stoma formation in the elective setting is not usually necessary.
-The recurrence rate of diverticulitis following such adequate resection is only two per cent.
+Stoma formation in the elective setting not usually necessary.
+The recurrence rate of diverticulitis following such adequate resection is only two per cent

 A subset of patients is recommended to undergo elective resection after only a single episode of uncomplicated diverticulitis.
 This includes immunocompromised patients, patients with connective tissue disorders, and individuals under the age of forty.
 Elective resection in patients under the age of forty is controversial.
 These patients are most commonly obese males.
 It is thought that younger patients manifest a more virulent form of the disease, experience more frequent recurrences and are more likely to suffer complications following the first episode.
 The risks and benefits of the surgical approach versus non-operative management must be clearly discussed with each patient.